mitsuba-renderer/enoki/docs/dynamic.rst

         coord2
     );

-Note the use of a varadic lambda with ``auto&&`` arguments: it would be redundant to specify the argument types since they are automatically inferred from the function inputs.
+Note the use of a variadic lambda with ``auto&&`` arguments: it would be redundant to specify the argument types since they are automatically inferred from the function inputs.